ubclaunchpad/inertia/.github/CONTRIBUTING.md

 ### Web

-The Inertia Web application provides a web interface to manage an Inertia deployment.
+Inertia Web provides a web interface to manage an Inertia deployment.
 The web application codebase is in `./daemon/web/`.

 To run a local instance of Inertia Web: